momo-87/JS-capstone-project/README.md

 <br>

 # 📖 API-based Webapp(Restaurant) <a name="API-based webapp"></a>
-> This project is about building an web application based on an external API.
+> The Restaurant web application is based on an external API.
+We used JavaScript to make the websites dynamic and build a basic single-page app.
+The application has three user interfaces: A home page showing a list of dishes that a user can "like", a popup window with more data about a dish that a user can leave a comment and a popup window with more data about a dish that a user can use to reserve it for some time.
 <br>

 ## 🛠 Built With <a name="built-with"></a>